d-bl/GroundForge/docs/p2t/readme.md

 The dynamic content is rendered by JavaScript:
 * A modified version of the template found in the upload.
 This is a color-coded pair diagram.
   The style attributes are replaced to allow static and interactive styling with CSS.
+  Also, some classes are added to simplify the conversion to a thread diagram.
 * The color code and text label from the legend in the upload become captions for little thread diagrams.
 * A larger version of the thread diagram and smaller set of bdpq versions.
   These mirrored version are intended to build swatches.